 Eating out is an integral part of an All Rounders lifestyle.
 These consumers view food as an extension of their lifestyle and food is part of their social activities, with some 55% having purchased food at a sporting event/concert.
 All Rounders absence of dependents facilitates their above average spend on eating outside the home.

 The report concludes that ‘Bigger portions and online meal promotions are two motivating factors to further increase their engagement with differing foodservice channels’.
+They enjoy different types of cuisine.
+They are open to trying new dishes and concepts as illustrated through their high engagment (over 50%) with ethnic, American and pizza/pasta food types.

 3. Kids Rule